SDA-SE-ARCHIVE/developervm/README.md

 From now on the script requires an option to do anything but print help.
 As stated above to update your system call the script additionally with --perform-update option.
 To migrate please call it with --perform-os-update option. again - keep in mind that this requires time and in progress your box will be rebooted!

-Right now the max. support Fedora Release Version is 27.
+Right now the max. support Fedora Release Version is 28.

+## REMARKS:
+Its strongly recommended to close all applications before to start the update.

 # Known Issues
 See [Wiki-Page](http://wiki.system.local/display/OTA/DeveloperVM).